ibexa/documentation-developer/docs/community_resources/report_follow_issues.md

 ---
-description: You can report issues encountered in Ibexa DXP in JIRA and use it to follow the development of new features and fixes.
+description: You can report encountered issues to Ibexa DXP JIRA or use it to follow the development of new features and fixes.
 ---

 # Report and follow issues